learn-co-curriculum/phrg-apis-and-postman/README.md

 You should see an error about the API requiring a version parameter.
 You can read the included [link](https://developer.foursquare.com/overview/versioning) to learn more.

+Similarly, the `m` parameter indicates which style of response we want back from the server — Foursquare or Swarm.
+Both apps are accessible via the same API, so it's important to choose.

 So what is versioning?

 Versioning is an important tool in API use.
 When an API changes, either because of new features or changed endpoints, not all API clients will be able to keep up with those changes immediately.
 If you just changed the API and released it, any application using the API would run the risk of being broken until they updated their code.

 This is akin to the problem we discovered with screen scraping when the website changes.

-By versioning the API, you can guarantee that anyone using the current version can keep using it, and upgrade to the new version when they can.
+By versioning the API, you can guarantee that anyone using the current version can keep using it and upgrade to the new version when they are able to.
 You leave the old endpoints in place (e.g. `https://api.foursquare.com/v1/venues`) and roll out a new one under a new version namespace (e.g. `https://api.foursquare.com/v2/venues`).
 This way everyone on `v1` can keep working, and the API provider doesn't break every application that uses the site.

 In Foursquare's case, they require the `v` parameter as a way of you saying "I am prepared for code as of this date".
 This versioning parameter becomes a form of contract between the API provider and consumer.